karthik101/30loops-user-docs/thirty-cli.rst

     thirty delete <lable> <resource_name> [environment]

 Delete a resource.
-If ``[environment]`` is given it will delete the app environement instead of the app itself.
+If ``[environment]`` is given it will delete the app environment instead of the app itself.

 deploy
 ~~~~~~